Go to a conference!

 You are organizing a conference and want to provide free tickets for Rails Girls Summer of Code students?
 We will forever keep you in our hearts!

 Our students are located all over the world.
-2016 teams work on various projects using Ruby/Python/JS and other languages.
-But we are also looking for general topic developer conferences or full-stack conferences.
+Our teams usually work on various projects using Ruby/Python/JS and other languages.
+But we are always looking for general topic developer conferences or full-stack conferences as well.

 Your conference should be beginner friendly.
-That means, talks (or workshops) need to be suitable for people who haven’t done this for years.
+That means talks (or workshops) need to be suitable for people who are relatively new to the community (~1 year of coding experience).

-At the conference, we want our students to hold a lightning talk about their project.
+We ideally would want our students to hold a lightning talk about their project at the conferences they attend.
 If you have slots for this, we’d be very happy if a team could use one of them.
 If not, no worries.

-We are not able to support our students with travel & accommodation.
+We are not able to support our students with travel and accommodation.
 If you have any means to financially support people (e.g. a travel scholarship or a diversity program), please let us know about the details.
-We will inform the students about how it works for your conference.
+We will inform the students about how it works and how they can apply.

 Interested?
 Any further questions?
 Write us an email and we can talk about the details.